Info

 Show Notes provided by Mallard Creatives

-If you could let your 20 year old self know one thing, what would it be? —Not to drink alcohol, and to take as good care of your body as you can
+If you could let your 20 year old self know one thing, what would it be? —That it was okay to follow my curiosity

 Time Stamped Show Notes: